Andean (Spectacled) Bear

 Curious cubs.
 A female gives birth to one, two, or rarely three cubs in an isolated den, but very little is known about how a female chooses her den.
 All maternal dens discovered so far have been like nests, on the ground or in cavities below rocks.
 Like other newborn bear cubs, Andean bear cubs are helpless and totally dependent on their mothers.
 Cubs first leave the safety of the den when they are about three months old.
 It is not known how long the youngsters stay with their mother, but it is believed that the cubs are over one year old when they venture out on their own.

 An uncertain future.
 Like too many wildlife, Andean bears are at risk of extinction.
 The biggest threats to this bear come from humans, directly or indirectly.
 The main threats to Andean bears are habitat loss and fragmentation, conflict between bears and humans, and poaching.
 Andean bears are now protected by international trade laws, but they are still illegally hunted for their meat, fat, and body parts.
 No one knows how many of these bears remain.
 Andean bear habitat is being altered by climate change and destroyed for mining operations, lumber, and farming.
 Bear habitat is being lost at a rate of approximately two to four percent per year; the rate of loss is not slowing down.

-A Species Survival Plan through the Association of Zoos and Aquariums is in place for this bear species, and San Diego Zoo Global has an Andean Bear Conservation Program.
-Its goal is to help increase scientific knowledge about these bears to advance their conservation, to train and mentor Peruvian conservationists, and to promote an understanding that the bears are integral parts of a healthy ecosystem essential for all and worthy of conservation.
+The plan.
+Charismatic and easily recognized, the Andean bear is one of the flagship species of national parks in the Andes.
+A Species Survival Plan (SSP) is in place for this bear species, through the American Association of Zoos and Aquariums (AZA).
+San Diego Zoo Wildlife Alliance is committed to Andean bear conservation in Amazonia.
+Our work increases scientific knowledge about these bears to advance their conservation, to train and mentor Peruvian conservationists, and to promote an understanding that the bears are worthy and integral parts of a healthy ecosystem that is essential for all.